kyma-project/kyma/docs/service-brokers/gcp-broker-service-classes/cloud-spanner/docs/overview.md

 type: Overview
 ---

 **Cloud Spanner** is the only enterprise-grade, globally-distributed, and strongly consistent database service built for the cloud specifically to combine the benefits of relational database structure with non-relational horizontal scale.
 This combination delivers high-performance transactions and strong consistency across rows, regions, and continents with an industry-leading 99.999% availability SLA, no planned downtime, and enterprise-grade security.
-Cloud Spanner revolutionizes database administration and management and makes application development more efficient.

 For more details, read the **Plans Details** document.